-26. Does the plant PRODUCE force?
+26. Does the plant PRODUCE force ?
+(See Chemistry, page 100.)

 It only gathers up the solar force.

 27. If we burn an organic body in a stove, it gives off heat; in the body it produces also motion.
 Explain.

 The force set free by the oxidation of the muscles, and food within the body is, by the principle of the correlation of forces, converted into muscular energy.